Investing in Alpacas

 Breeding, raising and selling quality alpaca stock commands premium prices.
 Female alpacas usually begin breeding at between 18 months and 24 months of age, while most males can successfully settle a female at about three years.
 The females produce one baby per year (twins are uncommon) during a reproductive life about 10-12 years.
 Factors that influence individual alpaca prices include color, conformation, fleece quality and quantity, age, and gender.
 Females sell for more money on average than males, but herd sire quality males have historically commanded the highest individual prices.
 Well-conformed alpacas with superior fleece characteristics command the best prices.

-Getting Started The key to getting started is information gathering.
-The Alpaca Owners and Breeders Association offers a 30 minute video entitled "Alpacas: A Rewarding Lifestyle."
+The key to getting started is information gathering.
+The Alpaca Owners Association offers a 30 minute video entitled "Alpacas: A Rewarding Lifestyle."
 It provides an in depth understanding of alpacas and their fiber, from farm requirements to care and nutrition, then concluding with the business and financial aspects of ownership.

 Many breeders start with several breeding age females and perhaps one male.
 Other new breeders may elect to start with several young females and hire stud services from other breeders.
 There is an approach suitable for your level of interest and financial position.